MaglioloLeonardo/Various-AI-projects/README.md

 Feel free to explore, test, and contribute! 🚀</em></p>

 <br>
-(It is possible that the reports in English contain words or formulas that are difficult to read due to automatic stranslation of the pdf; to read them correctly, consult the Italian version)
+(It is possible that the reports in English contain words or formulas that are difficult to read due to automatic translation of the pdf; to read them correctly, consult the Italian version)